3V Dental is Proud to Offer Non-Surgical Gum Treatments at Our Port Washington Dental Office

 Periodontal Laser Gum Treatment

-An alternative form of dental gum therapy is the use of a periodontal laser.
-When the dentist uses a periodontal laser in conjunction with scaling and root planing, the patient can access the most advanced method of dental gum therapy available.
+An alternative form of dental gum therapy is the use of a periodontal laser – both offered at our Port Washington dental office.
+When your dentist uses a periodontal laser in conjunction with scaling and root planing, the patient can access the most advanced method of dental gum therapy available.